nhs-england-tools/versioning-reference-template/README.md

 - Independent key rotation, the key can be rotated or revoked without affecting personal accounts
 - Consistent auditing, every release is traceable to a single, identifiable automation user

-The public GPG key must be uploaded to the GitHub profile of the account listed in `GIT_SIGN_BOT_EMAIL`.
+The public GPG key must be uploaded to the GitHub profile of the account listed in `GIT_SIGNING_BOT_EMAIL`.
 This allows GitHub to associate the cryptographic signature with that bot's identity and display it as _"Verified"_.

 In large organisations, it is entirely appropriate and often preferable to use one shared bot account for signing commits and performing automated releases.
 This approach reduces key management overhead, simplifies auditing, and provides a single trusted automation identity across all repositories.